scanner-research/esper-tv/README.md

 If you do not have a GPU or are not running Linux: `pip install docker-compose`

-If you're behind a proxy (e.g. the CMU PDL cluster), configure the [Docker proxy](https://docs.docker.com/engine/admin/systemd/#http-proxy).
-Make sure `https_proxy` is set in your environment as well.

 ```
 alias dc=docker-compose
 dc build